Onward

 Personalized Interview Coaching

-• Personalized Practice: users upload a resume and target job posting to generate tailored interview questions
+Users upload a resume and job posting to generate context-specific interview questions aligned with healthcare hiring expectations.

 Design Process